oxygenbarker/transfer-bdg/README.md

 Where is the evidence, experimental testing, and corroboration?
 (b) Creationists often use scientific terms.

-**6. Bold statements do not make claims true**
-High probability of pseudo-science if there are enormous claims used.
-(a) “The creation of Dianetics is a milestone for man comparable to his discovery of fire and superior to his invention of the wheel and arch.”
+**6. "Bold Statements Do Not Make Claims True[1]"** High probability of pseudo-science if there are enormous claims used.[1] (a) "The creation of Dianetics is a milestone for man comparable to his discovery of fire and superior to his invention of the wheel and arch.[5]"
-(b) Wilhelm Reich's Orgonomy: “a revolution in biology and psychology comparable to the Copernican Revolution” Also scientists do that mistake sometimes:
+(b) Wilhelm Reich's Orgonomy: "a revolution in biology and psychology comparable to the Copernican Revolution[6]" Also scientists do that mistake sometimes:
-(c) Stanley Pons and Martin Fleischmann 1989 press conference: “Cold nuclear fusion works!”
-50 years of physics would have been proven wrong.
+(c) Stanley Pons and Martin Fleischmann 1989 press conference: Cold nuclear fusion works![1]
+About 50 years of physics would have been proven wrong.[1]
 The experiment was not reproducible by others.

 **7. Heresy does not equal correctness**
 They laughed at Copernicus and the Wright brothers.
 But still being laughed at does not make any ideas more valid.